2 decks of cards, A (high or low) K, Q, J, 10, 9, 8, 7, 6, 5, 4, 3, 2.

 A player may only use one hand to move a card and may only play one card at a time.
 Many times both players can play a card on the same pile.
 In that case the player who gets there first gets the play and the other player must take back their card.
 This race to play out the cards can get very exciting!

 Cards played from the layout row may immediately be replaced by a new card from the top of the deck.

 Players cannot exceed four cards in their layout rows.

 The players continue to rapidly play cards to the center and replace cards in their rows until all players get "stuck" and cannot make a play.
 Often several dozen cards can be played before all players get stuck.
 When all players are stuck, they say "ready, spit," and again deal new starter cards to the top of each pile in the center.
 Play then continues as before.

-When a player has played all the cards in his deck, he must continue play using only the cards left in his layout (even though he will not have a card to "spit" with if all players get stuck).
-When that player "goes out" by playing the last card from his layout row, he wins.
+When a player has played all the cards in their deck, they must continue play using only the cards left in their layout (even though he will not have a card to "spit" with if all players get stuck).
+When that player "goes out" by playing the last card from their layout row, they win.
 If both players have run out their decks and get stuck before going out, the player with the fewest cards left wins.